Different Types of Boilers Plus The Best Boiler Type for Your Home

 System boilers tend to be quite economical to run, and they are relatively compact too.
 This boiler type would mean the boiler would live in a kitchen cupboard and then the hot water cylinder would live in the airing cupboard.

 They offer a constant supply of hot water on demand, and you won’t need to worry about low boiler pressure problems.
+Immersion heaters can also be placed inside the hot water tanks or have them built in.
+Some hot water cylinders like the Megaflo system have them already built into the design to ensure they always have hot water and lots of it.

-Pros and Cons of a system boiler:
+Pros and cons of a system boiler:

-- Faster and more simple to install than a regular because all components are built into one unit.
+- Faster and more simple to install than a regular one because all components are built into one unit.

 - Saves space because no cold-water tank is needed.